Our Governing Body

 Mrs. C. Duncan

 I am very happy to take on the role of Parent governor for St Marks.
-As an ex pupil I am very pleased to be now sending my two children Izzy in year 3 and Josh in year 1 to my old school.
+As an ex pupil I am very pleased to be now sending my two children, Izzy and Josh, to my old school.
 It brings back many happy memories.
 Both my children really love their time at school.
 I hope they will have some great memories too.

 I am looking forward to the challenge and gaining an insight to the school.
 It was fantastic to see St Marks move to the new site in September.
 They have gained valuable space and I am looking forward to seeing them make use of all the new grounds.
 I believe it will be an exciting challenge to being a Governor and working with the children, teachers, governors and staff at St Marks.